Create Multisignature Keys

 • JSON

-You receive an id for each key that you will use when you create your wallets.
+You receive an id for the key that you will use when you create your wallet.
+Repeat this step two more times to upload the backup key and BitGo keys.

-This call also triggers BitGo to create the actual public and private key pair for the BitGo key.
-This is stored by BitGo and isn't shared with you.
-Although you do use the id for the BitGo key to create a wallet, you can't use the BitGo key you created in step 1 to co-sign transactions.
+Upon uploading the BitGo key, BitGo creates the actual public and private key pair for the BitGo key.
+BitGo stores the BitGo key and doesn't share it with you.
+Although you use the id for the BitGo key to create a wallet, you can't use the BitGo key you created in step 1 to co-sign transactions.

 Next